AriFordsham/GHCWiki/richard-and-simon.md

 - #15479: refactoring `tcHsType` (Simon is not 100% convinced)

+- #17291: coercions are not expressions, and coercion variables are not Ids.

 # I'm unsure of the status of these things

 - (May 18) #14040, which I think is not fixed.
 But it’s somehow linked to #15076.
 And that in turn is caused by #14880.
 Which Richard has a patch for that doesn’t quite work yet.
 And the fix might cure #14887